 the Arctic 1945: End of World War II

 Despite Germany's surrender, Japan still fought on, finally being brought to terms in August when the United States dropped atomic bombs on Hiroshima and Nagasaki and the Soviet Union invaded Manchuria, Karafuto, and the Kuril Islands.
 The Second World War was finally at an end.

 9 May–31 Oct 1945 Allied occupation of Norway▲

 6 Aug 1945 Atomic bombing of Hiroshima▲

-After being briefed in Operations Order No. 35—the atomic bombing of Hiroshima, Japan—the Boeing B-29 Superfortress bomber Enola Gay, piloted by Col. Paul Tibbets, departs from the US-occupied island of Tinian at 02:45 on 6 August 1945.
-Having reached Hiroshima, they release the Little Boy atomic bomb at 08:15 from a height of 9,400 m, making it to 18.5 km away before they feel the shock waves of the blast.
-The explosion and resultant firestorm kill some 70,000-80,000 people in the city, with another 70,000 injured and more later dying from the after-effects.
+After being briefed in Operations Order No. 35—the atomic bombing of Hiroshima, Japan—the Boeing B-29 Superfortress bomber Enola Gay, piloted by Col. Paul Tibbets, departed from the US-occupied island of Tinian at 02:45 on 6 August 1945.
+Having reached Hiroshima, they released the Little Boy atomic bomb at 08:15 from a height of 9,400 m, making it to 18.5 km away before they felt the shock waves of the blast.
+The explosion and resultant firestorm killed some 70,000-80,000 people in the city, with another 70,000 injured and more later dying from the after-effects.

 9–20 Aug 1945 Soviet invasion of Manchuria▲

-Japanese Emperor Hirohito reads out the Imperial Rescript on the Termination of the War in a radio broadcast, announcing to the people of Japan that their government has accepted the Potsdam Declaration and agreed to unconditional surrender.
-The speech is the first time the Emperor has spoken to the common people.
+Japanese Emperor Hirohito read out the Imperial Rescript on the Termination of the War in a radio broadcast, announcing to the people of Japan that their government had accepted the Potsdam Declaration and agreed to unconditional surrender.
+The speech was the first time the Emperor had spoken to the common people.